-( 0) subSample(u, factor) The clock of $y = subSample(u, factor)$ is factor-times slower than the clock of u.
-At every factor ticks of the clock of u, the operator returns the value of u The first activation of the clock of y coincides with the first activation of the clock of u.
-If argument factor is not provided or is equal to zero, it is inferred, see section 16.7.5.

-superSample(u, factor) The clock of $y = superSample(u, factor)$ is factor-times faster than the clock of u.
+subSample(u, factor) The clock of $y = subSample(u, factor)$ is factor-times slower than the clock of u.
+At every factor ticks of the clock of u, the operator returns the value of u.
+The first activation of the clock of y coincides with the first activation of the clock of u, and then every activation of the clock of y coincides with the every factor-th activativation of the clock of u.
+If argument factor is not provided or is equal to zero, it is inferred, see section 16.7.5. superSample(u, factor) The clock of $y = superSample(u, factor)$ is factor-times faster than the clock of u.
 At every tick of the clock of y, the operator returns the value of u from the last tick of the clock of u.
-The first activation of the clock of y coincides with the first activation of the clock of u.
-If argument factor is not provided or is equal to zero, it is inferred, see section 16.7.5.
-If an Event clock is associated to a base-clock partition, all its sub-clock partitions must have resulting clocks that are sub-sampled with an Integer factor with respect to this base clock. [ Example: Clock u = Clock(x > 0); Clock y1 = subSample(u,4); Clock y2 = superSample(y1,2); // fine; y2 = subSample(u,2) Clock y3 = superSample(u,2); // error Clock y4 = superSample(y1,5); // error shiftSample (u, shiftCounter, resolution) [The first activation of the clock of y = shiftSample() is shifted in time shiftCounter/resolutioninterval(u) later than the first activation of the clock of u.].
-Conceptually, the operator constructs a clock "cBase" Clock cBase = subSample(superSample(u,resolution), shiftCounter) and the clock of y = shiftSample() starts at the second clock tick of cBase.
-At every tick of the clock of y, the operator returns the value of u from the last tick of the clock of u.
-[Note, due to the restriction of superSample on Event clocks, shiftSample can only shift the number of ticks of the Event clock, but cannot introduce new ticks.
-Example: // Rational interval clock Clock u = Clock(3, 10); // ticks: 0, 3/10, 6/10, Clock y1 = shiftSample(u,1,3); // ticks: 1/10, 4/10, // Event clock Clock u = Clock(sin(2pitime)&gt;0, startInterval=0.0) // ticks: 0.0, 1.0, 2.0, 3.0, Clock y1 = shiftSample(u,2); // ticks: 2.0, 3.0, Clock y2 = shiftSample(u,2,3);// error (resolution must be 1)
+The first activation of the clock of y coincides with the first activation of the clock of u, and then the interval between activations of the clock of u is split equidistantly into factor activations, such that the activation $1+kfactor of y coincides with the 1+k activation of u.
+[Thus subSample(superSample(u, factor), factor)=u] If argument factor is not provided or is equal to zero, it is inferred, see section 16.7.5.
+If an Event clock is associated to a base-clock partition, all its sub-clock partitions must have resulting clocks that are sub-sampled with an Integer factor with respect to this base clock.
+[Example:]$ Clock u = Clock(x > 0); Clock y1 = subSample(u,4); Clock y2 = superSample(y1,2); // fine; y2 = subSample(u,2) Clock y3 = superSample(u,2); // error Clock y4 = superSample(y1,5); // error shiftSample (u, shiftCounter, resolution) The operator c=shiftSample(u,k,resolution) splits the interval be- tween ticks of u into resolution equidistant intervals i.
+The clock c then ticks k intervals i after each tick of u.
+It leads to shiftSample(u,k,resolution)=subSample(shiftSample(superSample(u,resolution),k),resolution) [Note, due to the restriction of superSample on Event clocks, shiftSample can only shift the number of ticks of the Event clock, but cannot introduce new ticks.
+Example: // Rational interval clock Clock u = Clock(3, 10); // ticks: 0, 3/10, 6/10, Clock y1 = shiftSample(u,1,3); // ticks: 1/10, 4/10, // Event clock Clock u = Clock(sin(2pitime)>0, startInterval=0.0) // ticks: 0.0, 1.0, 2.0, 3.0, Clock y1 = shiftSample(u,2); // ticks: 2.0, 3.0, Clock y2 = shiftSample(u,2,3);// error (resolution must) be 1)